jagadeesh-k-2802/simple-email-fork/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+* All assets and docs are under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/), for the license of the image used in the [assets](/assets) please see the metadata under the SVG file.

  [free-software]: https://www.gnu.org/philosophy/free-sw.html
  [issue]: https://framagit.org/dystopia-project/simple-email/issues